Prepping portfolios for next market storm? Not just gold and govvies

 GRAPHIC: Government bond yields during crises - here

-BlackRock’s head of Asian Credit, Neeraj Shah, predicts a greater shift towards Chinese debt for portfolio diversification.
+BlackRock’s head of Asian Credit, Neeraj Seth, predicts a greater shift towards Chinese debt for portfolio diversification.

 While emerging market bonds usually move in line with equities and other risk assets, Chinese government bonds increasingly go in the other direction - behaving like Treasuries or Bunds.